Apr 04, 2026

 7. To gain knowledge of comparative criminal justice policy and procedures and possible applications in an American criminal justice setting.

-The Department’s Capstone Course, MSCJ 595 , is the primary site for gathering of program assessment information.
+The Department’s Capstone Course, MSCJ 524 , is the primary site for gathering of program assessment information.
 Product and process components that form key outcomes or performance tasks relevant to the degree must be completed successfully as part of this culminating experience.
-Course work in MSCJ 595 requires submission of multiple case studies and other work which applies course concepts from all of the Master’s degree course work to leadership-based scenarios.
+Course work in MSCJ 524 requires a formal evaluation of a Criminal Justice policy or program by applying course concepts from all of the Master’s degree course work.

-Students in MSCJ 595 will also be given a Program Assessment Instrument, which requests the students to submit answers to questions designed to assess the quality of the MSCJ program.
-Information and data obtained through these and other assessment activities is used to improve curriculum and pedagogy.
+Students in MSCJ 524 will also be given a Program Assessment Instrument, which requests the students to submit answers to questions designed to assess the quality of the MSCJ program.
+Information and data obtained through these and other assessment activities are used to improve curriculum and pedagogy.

 Return to {$returnto_text} Return to: Social Work, Human Services, & Criminal Justice